 - All of Emerson's Pre-College Studio Programs and Summer Institutes for high school students are available to international students.

 - You may apply to two programs if you wish.
 If you apply to two programs, you must send us all required application materials for both programs.

-- If you are applying to one of the Pre-College Credit Programs — Acting, Musical Theatre, or 16mmFilmmaking — you must submit an official secondary school transcript translated into English with your application.
+- If you are applying to one of the following Pre-College Credit Programs — Acting, Creative Writers Workshop, Design/Tech for Stage and Screen, Musical Theatre, and Politics, Activism & Leadership Institute — you must submit an official secondary school transcript translated into English with your application.

 2. Language Proficiency Test

 For students from countries where English is not the national or primary language: Take the TOEFL, IELTS, Duolingo English, Cambridge English (Advance or Proficiency) or PTE Academic.

 If your native language is not English, you must provide proof of your proficiency in the English language.

 If you are an International Baccalaureate (IB) student, or if you attend an English immersion school, you are not required to send TOEFL or IELTS scores.
 However, we require a letter of English proficiency from an instructor or a guidance counselor.

 If you submit one of the English Proficiency Examinations, please note the minimum score requirements for admission to Emerson College:

 TOEFL (Test of English as a Foreign Language)